 Toilet Paper –

 You gotta use it, there’s no way around that one.
-So why not buy it in bulk to save money?
+Actually, false.
+My dad owns a bidet, but I’ll pass on owning one myself.
+So why not buy TP in bulk to save money?
 I shove as many rolls as I can in our bathroom cabinets and the rest go into the hall closet.
-Stock up when you see a great deal on not only the price but also how many rolls you get and how many square feet are in each roll.
+Stock up when you see a great deal.
+You want to pay attention to not only the price but also how many rolls you get and how many square feet are in each roll.
 Obviously, you want more square feet for your buck and thick rather than thin is always a plus!

 I always buy batteries at Costco in the huge packs.
 We use batteries for all kinds of things and they are expensive.
 It definitely saves us money in the long run stocking up on a big package of batteries and using them throughout the year.

 Kodiak Pancake Mix –

 This one is not for everyone but if you love a good protein pancake to start your day like I do, then Costco is the place to get your Kodiak pancake mix.
 We buy the huge box of mix when it’s on sale and it comes with 3 large size bags in the box.
 At individual grocery stores, the box is tiiiiiny and still costs around $10.
 That’s how much we can get it on sale for at Costco for over triple the amount.